Chain of Correction for Full-text Speech Recognition with Large Language Models: Introduction

 Automatic Speech Recognition (ASR) systems are integral to various applications like voice search, commands, and transcription services.
 Nonetheless, factors such as background noise, speaker accents, and audio quality often impair ASR effectiveness, leading to errors that undermine downstream applications.
 Thus, error correction is essential for improving ASR accuracy.

-A common method involves using a language model (LM) to rescore the N-best hypotheses from ASR beam searches, selecting the candidate with the lowest perplexity~\cite{mikolov2010recurrent,arisoy2015bidirectional,shin2019effective,yang2021multi,yu2023low}.
-However, this LM rescoring only selects the best candidate, overlooking the valuable information contained in the other hypotheses.
-A more effective strategy merges these N-best hypotheses to form a new prediction, potentially more accurate than the initial candidates~\cite{guo2019spelling,hu2020deliberation,leng2021fastcorrect,hu2022improving,ma2023n,hu2023scaling}.
+A common approach employs a language model (LM) to rescore N-best hypotheses from ASR, selecting the candidate with the lowest perplexity~\cite{mikolov2010recurrent,arisoy2015bidirectional,shin2019effective,yang2021multi,yu2023low}.
+However, this method overlooks useful information in other hypotheses.
+Alternatively, merging N-best hypotheses can generate a more accurate prediction~\cite{guo2019spelling,hu2020deliberation,leng2021fastcorrect,hu2022improving,ma2023n,hu2023scaling}.